dragon-fire-fly/cluedo/README.md

 - difficulty setting
 - multiplayer/ AI players playing
 - more versitility in acceptable user input (e.g. "col mustard" or "white" instead of needing to be "Colonel Mustard" or "Mrs. White")
+- use of colour for scorecard, story and/or other text - perhaps with the colorama module

 ## Technologies Used